-Segments are subsets of your entire visitor population that share certain characteristics (properties or logged activities, for instance).
-Segmenting an audience is one of the most common marketing techniques based on the assumption that, statistically, people sharing the same psychographic or behavioral attributes tend to react in the same way to given stimulations.
+Segments are subsets of your entire visitor population that share certain characteristics, for example, properties or logged activities.
+Segmenting an audience is one of the most common marketing techniques based on the assumption that, statistically, people sharing the same psychographic or behavioral attributes tend to react in the same way to given simulations.
 As visitors in the same segment are presumed to share the same behavior, building segments allows marketers to create quick and efficient targeted personalization experiences.

 A segment is defined by a name, a description and an arbitrary number of conditions linked together by logical operators.

 The segments page displays a paginated list of existing segments.